near-guildnet/near-validators-scoreboard/README.md

 ### Setup

+- Edit src/aggregate-scoreboard.js
 ```
-$ npm install
+change the 3rd line to the correct path
 ```

-You will also need the collected data in the current folder.
+You will also need the collected data in the /stats folder.

 ### Run